Choochmeque/tauri-plugin-iap/README.md

 2. Configure test accounts in Partner Center
 3. Test with Windows Dev Center test payment methods
 4. Ensure app is associated with Store listing

+### macOS
+1. Use sandbox test accounts (same as iOS)
+2. Use StoreKit Configuration files for local testing
+3. App must be code-signed to use StoreKit
+4. Clear purchase history in System Settings > App Store > Sandbox Account

 ## License